ksg604/cbr-manager/README.md

 **Unfinished parts:**

-1. Adding the ability to specify which users the alert messages are desginated to.
+1. Specifying which users the alert messages are desginated to.
+(Needs user permission)

 2. Adding an urgency tag/flag and the ability to mark each message as read.

-**Questions for the customer:**

-1. Are there any additional function apart from "urgency tag/flag and mark each message as read" the customer needs?

-2. Any UI tinkering needed on the alert list/ alert details pages?
+(Needs local database)

+### Referrals List and Details

+**User story:** As a user, I want to be able to view all my clients/visits, so I can monitor and record client related activity

+* Referral List to hold either referrals of a specific client or all, depending on where the list was accessed from(client details for that client, all for from dashboard/nav bar)
+* Referral Details to show all fields related to a certain referral.

+### Referrals Editing

+**User story:** As a user, I want to be able to record and edit client/visit data, so I can better manage my duties

+* Referral Editing page for editing and updating a referral's status and other info intended for update (refer to field, outcome descriptions etc.).

+### Tag Filtering logic

+**User story:** As a user, I want to be able to search for one or some of my clients, so I can monitor and record client related activity

+* Implemented resuable filtering logic with checkboxes.
+Currently used for filtering outstanding referral items .
+If referral status is resolved then it won't show if "Outstanding" is checked.
+* It works in conjunction with the search bar that looks for matching substrings, so if either is changed the results refresh.

 ## Kevin's Contribution